makma/fingerprintjs.com/content/blog/how-to-build-the-best-paywall-solution-with-node-and-browser-fingerprinting.md

 ### Set Up the Template Engine with Express

-In this section you will provision the required settings to render the frontend templates.
-The following changes will be implemented in the `src/index.js` file.
-For starters, you can import the Express framework and then initialize an Express application.
+This section will provide the required settings to render the frontend templates.
+First, implement the following changes in the `src/index.js` file.
+After that, you can import the Express framework and initialize an Express application.

 ```
 const express = require("express");